qiyangduan/standard-models-1/background.md

 * [Quantecon Python Doc](http://quant-econ.net/py/index.html)
 * Whenever I have trouble, I always paste error code to google and it leads me to stackoverflow.
 I love stackoverflow.

+I said many good things about Python.
+The only thing I hate about Python is Version 2 to Version 3 disruption.
+It was completely unnecessary and suicidal as a language.
+Maybe there are good reasons, but I never run into the benefits.

 # Algorithms and Theories